retaildevcrews/asb-spark/docs/HackGuide.md

 ### Attendee Prerequisites

-- Working knowledge of Docker, k8s and AKS
+- Working knowledge of Docker, Kubernetes and AKS
 - GitHub ID with 2FA enabled

 ### Process